 The Science Geek:

 Start in the heart of Gothenburg and head to Universeum – Scandinavia’s biggest science centre that offers seven floors and 8000m2 of science.
 Visit the exhibition Teknoteket.
-It is your opportunity to test and make new things (like shaping musical instruments out of fruit).
+It's your opportunity to test and make new things (like shaping musical instruments out of fruit).
 Not into tech?
 Visit the rainforests, aquariums and all the animal life that is rich, wild and exotic.
 Feast your eyes on the caimans, monkeys and toxic frogs!
 Universeum also has one of the world’s largest water circulation systems with tanks that contain three million litres of water!
 Do we even have to mention that they have sharks?
-But you’ve probably already figured that out haven’t you?
+But you’ve probably already figured that out, haven’t you?

 - Visit Universeum

 For the architecture geek, Gothenburg has many interesting buildings you should take a closer look at.
 Röda Sten Konsthall (Red Stone Art Gallery) is one of them.
 This is an old boiler house turned into an art gallery, perfect for exploring your creative side (also plenty of activities for the kids).
 If not for the art of the historical building, take a step outside and enjoy the view of one of Gothenburg’s large bridges, Älsvborg Bridge.